jm-sky/saasbase-api/.docs/tasks.md

   - Update model factories, migrations, and any related seeding logic to use ULID.
   - Ensure compatibility with existing tools like Spatie Media Library, Horizon, etc.
   - Validate sortability and uniqueness of ULIDs across tenants and environments.

 ---

+## 22. [] **Add Admin API Endpoints**
+  - Introduce new API namespace: `/api/v1/admin/...`.
+  - Allow full CRUD access to global models and dictionary tables outside of tenant scope.
+  - Example resources: tenants, users, invoices, default project/task statuses, units, VAT rates, etc.
+  - Ensure all admin endpoints are protected by proper authorization middleware (e.g. `is_admin`).
+  - Use separate controllers or route groups to avoid conflicts with tenant-scoped logic.
+  - Tag admin routes accordingly in OpenAPI documentation for visibility and clarity.

+---